How to Clean a Showerhead Without Removing It

-Finally—a way to tackle that annoying drip-drip-drip.
-Learn how to clean a shower head (or any faucet) using this surprising trick.
+Finally—a way to tackle that annoying drip-drip-drip!
+Learn how to clean a showerhead (or any faucet) using vinegar.

 Step 3: Soak

 Allow the showerhead to soak in the vinegar for at least an hour.
 The more buildup on your showerhead, the longer it needs to soak.
 You can even leave it on overnight if needed.